tstenner1/Aggregate-Data-To-Display-Trends/README.md

 Education sector analysis.

 I analyze the district-wide standardized test results.
 I am given access to every student's math and reading scores, as well as various information on the schools they attend.
-My responsibility is to aggregate the data to and showcase obvious trends in school performance.
+My responsibility is to aggregate the data and showcase obvious trends in school performance.

 My final report includes the following: